Approach

 Three Approaches to AI Governance, Compared

 Most firms fall into one of three categories.
-The differences in outcomes are significant.
+The differences in outcomes are big.

-The middle column is the most dangerous position.
-It creates the appearance of governance without the substance.
+The middle column is the most dangerous spot.
+It looks like governance without the substance.
 Partners believe they are covered.
 They are not.

 The Six Governance Areas That Matter for PE